Wonderwize/wonderwize.github.io/mangareader/readme.md

 <kbd>F</kbd> | Toggle filler page
 <kbd>→</kbd>, <kbd>K</kbd>, <kbd>L</kbd> | Move to next page
 <kbd>←</kbd>, <kbd>H</kbd>, <kbd>J</kbd> | Move to previous page

+## Mouse Shortcuts

+Click and hold to draw a rectangular area with your mouse to OCR the text within.
+Will not work offline.